WavyV/Complex_System_Simulation/README.md

 - **cells_can_die** let the nodes die and
 - **take_panels_if_died** indicates, whether the panels are reallocated between the neighbours after a cell runs out of energy.

+To save your animation, you can set the **save** variable to True.
+If False, then the animation will be plotted.

 All input parameters have default values, and are measured for a day.
 (The program converts these quantities for time steps. )

-After inicializing the CA, one must run it step by step by
+After initializing the CA, one must run it step by step by

 ```python
 c.step()